dspringuel-va/blog-posts/ts-mockito.md

 This is probably the main feature of the library. `ts-mockito` allows the user to create strongly typed mock and then verify the behavior on it later.

-*Attention*: `ts-mockito` require to define a mock object, and then create an instance of that mock that will be used to records behavior.
+*Attention*: `ts-mockito` require to define a mock object, and then create an instance of that mock that will be used to record behavior.
 Ultimately, the verification is done on the mock.

 #### Basic Example

 Suppose
 ```
 class MyClass {
-  foo(n: number): Bar {
+  foo(n: number): string {
-    return createBarFromNumber(n);
+    return createStringFromNumber(n);
   }
 }
 ```

-Then
+Then,
 ```
 let myClassMock: MyClass = mock(MyClass);